 Howdy!
 It's no secret—I'm Pat O'Dell, and I write fiction under the pen name Austin Chambers.
 Currently I stick with disaster and war-themed post-apocalyptic tales.
 I will write mystery-thrillers some year soon, and those will most likely be in my real name.
 I also dabble in preparedness.
 Some background about my past will make it clear why I take it seriously.

-Native Texan Austin Chambers joined the Navy in the late 80s, deploying on USS Truxtun (CGN-35) on two major deployments to the Persian Gulf, with one two-month secret op in between.
+I joined the U.S. Navy in the late 1988, deploying on USS Truxtun (CGN-35) on two major deployments to the Persian Gulf, with one two-month secret op in between.
 Sixteen months out of forty-eight spent at sea was enough.
-He opted to stay in the milder climate of the Silverdale, Washington area.
-The former Gunner's Mate settled in for the long haul as a father, husband and career government civilian.
+"Heavy sweatter" is not descriptive enough of how hot I run.
+As in not actually running.
+Just standing still.
+So I opted to stay in the milder climate of the Silverdale, Washington area.
+I went from Gunner's Mate to job hopping and settled-in for the long haul as a father, husband and career government civilian.

 I felt service to my community calling once more.
 I started volunteering as a firefighter and EMT.
 I landed a coveted role doing that at the nearby submarine base in 1996... and got laid off with nine others 16-months later.
 But God was watching out for me (despite myself.)
 I was slowly developing adult onset asthma.
 The wisdom of years behind me has forced me to acknowledge that trying to do that job with asthma may've very well killed me and endangered other firefighters.
 In 1999, I was fortunate enough to land my old shipyard job again.